objectionary/lints/src/main/resources/org/eolang/motives/names/object-does-not-match-filename.md

 # Object doesn't match filename

-Every `.eo` file shouldn't have different name than object, which may confuse the readers.
+Each `.eo` file must have the same name as its contained object to avoid confusing readers.

 Incorrect: